Back to Blog

 Budget Alternatives:

-• Hostels: Köln has a growing number of well-regarded hostels, such as Station Hostel, Köln-Deutz, or Weltjugend.
-These are fantastic for solo travellers or groups looking for a social atmosphere and very affordable rates.
+• Hostels: Köln has several well-regarded hostels, such as Station Hostel Köln or Jugendherberge Köln Deutzer Freiheit.
+These are ideal for solo travellers or groups looking for very affordable accommodation and a social atmosphere.
+Expect prices from €30-€60 per night.

 Frequently Asked Questions